 Maeko has a range of different industrial composters aimed at helping businesses and the hospitality industry cut food waste, as well as a small-scale portable device, aptly named Munchbot, designed for home use.

-According to the company, recycling one ton of food waste using its rapid-composting devices, rather than sending it to landfills, reduces a quantity of greenhouse gas emissions that would otherwise take 398 trees a year to absorb.
+According to the company, recycling one ton of food waste using its rapid-composting devices, rather than sending it to landfills, reduces the quantity of greenhouse gas emissions that would otherwise take 398 trees a year to absorb.